obhq/obliteration/README.md

 - mac-release
 - mac-debug

-Choose `[YOUR-PLATFORM]-release` for optimized outputs.
-The `*-debug` is designed for development only and the outputs will not be optimized.
+If all you want is using the emulator, choose `[YOUR-PLATFORM]-release` for optimized outputs.
+But if you want to edit the code, choose `*-debug`.

 ### Build